kalviumcommunity/S56_FunnyPets/ReadMe.md

 Responsive Design: Build a user-friendly interface that works well on different devices.

-By focusing on these features, the "Funny Pets Hub" aims to create a fun and accessible platform for pet lovers to enjoy and share amusing pet moments.
+By focusing on these features, the "Funny Pets" aims to create a fun and accessible platform for pet lovers to enjoy and share amusing pet moments.